jomaduagwu/project-houston-hot-spots/README.md

 * set up OpenWeatherMap URL and API key to fetch weather data
 * extracted weather data and displayed it on the page
 * set up GoogleMaps API and API key to fetch data
-* extracted weather data and dislayed it on the page
+* extracted maps data and dislayed it on the page